David Garrick(1717-1779), Actor, playwright and theatre manager

-David Garrick was born in Hereford but, like Dr Johnson, grew up in Lichfield.
-When Johnson opened his ill-fated school in 1735, Garrick was one of the few pupils, and the two men travelled to London together in March 1737.
-Garrick first acted on the London stage in 1741 and quickly became one of the most successful figures in British theatre.
-He was acclaimed for his naturalistic style of acting and his versatility, performing in both comic and tragic roles.
-Both as an actor and as manager of Drury Lane Theatre, he changed the face of theatrical performance.
-Throughout his life, he and Johnson remained friends although, at times, Johnson disliked Garrick's vanity and 'buffoonery'.
+Garrick was born in Hereford and grew up in Lichfield, Staffordshire.
+When Samuel Johnson opened his ill-fated school in 1735, Garrick was one of the few pupils.
+Perhaps recognising their mutual ambition, the two men travelled to London together in March 1737, taking turns to ride on their shared horse.
+Garrick first appeared on the London stage in 1741 and went on to achieve huge success as an actor, playwright and theatre manager, becoming the most celebrated theatrical personality of the eighteenth century.
+He was acclaimed for his naturalistic style and his versatility in both comic and tragic roles.
+He transformed what it meant to be an actor, no longer simply an entertainer but a pillar of British culture.

 by and published by John Hamilton Mortimer